dotnet/corefx/README.md

   functionality for running common operations using regular expressions.

 * **System.Threading.Tasks.Dataflow**.
 Provides a set of types that support actor/agent-oriented designs through primitives for in-process message passing, dataflow, and pipelining.
-"TPL Dataflow" builds upon the APIs and scheduling infrastructure provided by the Task Parallel Library (TPL), and integrates with the language support for asynchrony provided by C#, Visual Basic, and F#.

 * **System.Threading.Tasks.Parallel**.
 Provides library-based data parallel replacements for common operations such as for loops, for each loops, and execution of a set of statements.

-* **System.Xml**.
-Provides low level XML types such as `XmlReader` and `XmlWriter` and also DOM APIs such as the `XDocument` and `XmlDocument` types, XLinq, and the corresponding XPath extension methods.
+* **System.Xml.ReaderWriter**.
+Provides types for reading and writing streams of XML.

+* **System.Xml.XDocument**.
+Provides XML-related types for querying XML documents using LINQ.

+* **System.Xml.XPath**.
+Provides classes that define a cursor model for navigating and editing XML information items as instances of the XQuery 1.0 and XPath 2.0 Data Model.

+* **System.Xml.XPath.XDocument**.
+Provides extension methods that add System.Xml.XPath support to the System.Xml.XDocument package.

+* **System.Xml.XPath.XmlDocument**.
+Provides extension methods that add System.Xml.XPath support to the System.Xml.XmlDocument package.

+* **System.Xml.XmlDocument**.
+Provides types for manipulating an XML Document Object Model (DOM).

+* **System.Xml.XmlSerializer**.
+Provides classes for serializing objects to XML and for deserializing XML data to objects.

+* **Microsoft.CSharp**.
+Provides support for compilation and code generation, including dynamic, using the C# language.

 * **Microsoft.Win32.Primitives**.
 Provides common types supporting the implementation of Win32-based libraries.